 4. Complete the placement and finalize everything

-You need to finalize all the processes and ensure you are ready for a placement.
+You need to finalize all the processes and ensure you are ready for placement.
 There are things that you might need to do at this stage depending on your situation:

 - Make travel arrangements